michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.6.2 =
+- Tweaked the style of buttons of collapsible sections.
 - Fixed a bug in the `taxonomy` fields that conditions set with the `if` and `capability` arguments were not applied.

 = 3.6.1 - 2015/10/26 =